xiaabdfe/bdfepush/docs/abyss-95.md

 * Debuffs: Bind, Waste, Bleed, Blind, Poison, Seal

 # Overview
-* (For now it is just a brief summary to let people know what it is like)
 * Battle penalties that get more severe as phase progresses
 * Auto reload increase, special reload increase, Max HP decrease, Max BP decrease
 * Attacks randomly dispels some buffs and cleanses some debuffs